Photograph by Gabrielle Plucknette

 The six members of the Scholarship Plus Class of 2013 bring to 23 the number of students who receive scholarship funds and continuing support from us.
 Students in this year's class achieved outstanding records at high schools in Brooklyn, Queens and Manhattan.

-Vidal Nino de Guzman – Jamie, as he's called – is a friendly, energetic, optimistic young man who's in love with math and physics.
+Jamie is a friendly, energetic, optimistic young man who's in love with math and physics.
 Born here to Peruvian parents, he charged to the top of his class of 445 at Grover Cleveland High School in Queens and was salutatorian of his graduating class.
 Remarkably, Jamie studied AP Physics and Calculus BC on his own, without a teacher.
 He got 5, the top score, on the Calculus test.
-For fun, he plays tennis and guitar – and tutors at a Komen Center.
+For fun, he plays tennis and guitar — and tutors at a Komen Center.
 His counselor calls him "one of the most amazing students I've met in my career."
-Jaime will be an engineer, or maybe an architect.
+Jamie will be an engineer, or maybe an architect.
 He has enrolled in the engineering program at Columbia.

-These were the indivduals named Teachers Who Made a Difference: Twinkle Morgan, executive director of the Fellowship Initiative, nominated by Seanpaul Jones; Diva M. Morillo, Aviation High's parent coordinator, nominated by Jeffrey Ng; Samantha Schoeller, Social Studies teacher at the High School for Telecommunications Arts and Technology, nominated by Aixin Li; Mary Kate McCaughey, director of college guidance for the Leadership Enterprise for a Diverse America Program (LEDA), nominated by Philomina Kane, and Marius Cosma, math teacher at Grover Cleveland High School, nominated by Vidal "Jamie" Nino de Guzman.
+These were the indivduals named Teachers Who Made a Difference: Twinkle Morgan, executive director of the Fellowship Initiative, nominated by Seanpaul; Diva M. Morillo, Aviation High's parent coordinator, nominated by Jeffrey; Samantha Schoeller, Social Studies teacher at the High School for Telecommunications Arts and Technology, nominated by Aixin; Mary Kate McCaughey, director of college guidance for the Leadership Enterprise for a Diverse America Program (LEDA), nominated by Philomina, and Marius Cosma, math teacher at Grover Cleveland High School, nominated by Jamie.